Elsevier standard terms of purchase for suppliers

 Where pricing is on the basis of 'time and materials' for Services then, unless the Agreement specifies otherwise, Vendor will provide Elsevier with an invoice each month in arrears for amounts due per the Agreement.
 Where pricing is on the basis of a fixed price for Products or Services with or without milestone payments or on the basis of 'time and materials' on achievement of certain milestones then, unless the Agreement specifies otherwise, Vendor will provide Elsevier with an invoice on delivery of conforming Products or on completion of the Services or on achievement of the relevant milestone, as the case may be, for amounts due per the Agreement.

-Invoices which do not so comply shall not be considered as correct invoices and shall be returned to Vendor and shall reset the ‘due by’ date.
+Invoices which do not so comply shall not be considered as correct invoices and shall be returned to Vendor and shall reset the 'due by' date.
 Vendor shall co-operate with any third party appointed by Elsevier to carry out billing audits on such invoices.
 Vendor must invoice Elsevier for any goods or services within six months of the date on which it became entitled to issue an invoice under the TP, and Elsevier shall not accept and shall not be obliged to pay any invoice which is issued late.